-- Then solve the root cause in Salesforce, for example by removing a validation rule.
+- Solve the root cause in Salesforce, for example, by removing a validation rule.

-- If the dataload is still in a Failed status, analyse if you have at least solved that first failed record.
-If not, keep on trying.
+- If the dataload is still fails, analyse if you have at least solved that first failed record.
+If not, re-assess root cause.
 If yes, solve the next issue.

-- If you are comfortable that the full root cause has been taken away, use the “Retry All Failed” to retry all records at once.
+- If you confident the full root cause has been resolved, use the “Retry All Failed” to retry all records at once.

 - Navigate to Setup > ProcessingHub > General Settings